Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 9800 GX2 should in theory perform a bit faster than the GeForce GTX 260 216SP 55 nm in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9800 GX2 should in theory be a little bit better than the GeForce GTX 260 216SP 55 nm in general. (explain)

-Texel RateThe GeForce 9800 GX2 is much (more or less 85%) more effective at anisotropic filtering than the GeForce GTX 260 216SP 55 nm. (explain)
+Texel RateThe GeForce 9800 GX2 is a lot (more or less 85%) faster with regards to anisotropic filtering than the GeForce GTX 260 216SP 55 nm. (explain)

-Pixel RateThe GeForce 9800 GX2 should be just a bit (about 19%) better at anti-aliasing than the GeForce GTX 260 216SP 55 nm, and also should be capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce 9800 GX2 should be a bit (about 19%) faster with regards to FSAA than the GeForce GTX 260 216SP 55 nm, and also will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison